prioritizr/surveyvoi/cran-comments.md

 # System requirements

 The package has system requirements.
 Some of these requirements are mandatory -- and are required for successful installation -- and others are optional.
 To ensure that all mandatory requirements are available on CRAN systems, I have checked the software installed on CRAN's various systems.
-Briefly, this information was obtained from the [Windows](https://github.com/r-windows/rtools-packages) and [macOS](https://github.com/R-macos/recipes) toolchains; the [rcheckserver Debian meta-package](https://statmath.wu.ac.at/AASC/debian/dists/stable/main/binary-amd64/Packages), and correspondence with CRAN volunteers.
+Briefly, this information was obtained from the [Windows toolchain](https://github.com/r-windows/rtools-packages); [macOS toolchain](https://github.com/R-macos/recipes) toolchains; [rcheckserver Debian meta-package](https://statmath.wu.ac.at/AASC/debian/dists/stable/main/binary-amd64/Packages); and via correspondence with CRAN volunteers.

 Below, I have provided a markdown table detailing whether each system requirement is optional or mandatory under various operating systems.
-I have also included details and URLs verifying the availability of mandatory system requirements on CRAN's systems.
+I have also included details and URLs verifying the availability of mandatory system requirements on each of CRAN's systems.
+Where URLs are provided for certain software on certain operating systems (e.g., for gmpxx on Windows), the URL points directly to the source code for the relevant toolchain (e.g., the RTools for Windows) for including the software.

 | Software | Debian | Fedora | Windows | macOS |
 |:--------|:---------:|:--------:|:------:|:------:|